Please note: Information on this page relates to the 2015 academic year unless otherwise specified.

 Contact the Science Faculty Office for information on Admission, qualifications and courses, course advice and selection criteria, exemptions and prerequisites and your Application to Study.

-Relevant courses are taught within the School of Biological Sciences, New Kirk Building.
-School Office: Level 5.
+Relevant courses are taught within the School of Biological Sciences.
+The School office is located on Level 5, New Kirk Building, Kelburn campus.

 Dr Nicky Nelson